temach/reports/FIA-Lab-3.1-DNS1.md

 ![root@artem-209-HP-EliteDesk-800-G1-SFF: ~_172](FIA-Lab-3.1-DNS1.assets/root@artem-209-HP-EliteDesk-800-G1-SFF%20_172.png)

-The second query took as much time as the first, because the unbound server was side stepped.
+The second query took as much time as the first (31 msec), because the unbound server was side stepped.

 ## Task 4 - (Installing and) Configuring an Authoritative Nameserver

 NSD has pretty good documentation, that is located in `doc/README` in the repository (github repo: https://github.com/NLnetLabs/nsd).
-The compilation and installation was done above in section `1.2 - Documentation & Compiling`.
+The compilation and installation steps for NSD were already done above in section `1.2 - Documentation & Compiling`.
+However one step still remained to complete the installation.

-Create a new `nsd` user as below to complete the installation (we disable interactive login):
+Create a new `nsd` user as below (we disable interactive login):
 ```
 sudo useradd -r -s /bin/false nsd
 ```